Renewable Energy Sector in Dominica

 Laudat Geothermal Energy Plant

-• Exploration and Development: Initial exploration began in the early 2000s, with test drilling confirming high-temperature geothermal reservoirs in the Roseau Valley, particularly around Laudat and Wotten Waven.
+- Exploration and Development: Initial exploration began in the early 2000s, with test drilling confirming the presence of high-temperature geothermal reservoirs in the Roseau Valley, particularly around Laudat and Wotten Waven.

-• Future Plans: There are intentions to expand the plant’s capacity to 20 MW and potentially export excess energy to neighboring islands via submarine cables.
+- Future Plans: The plant’s capacity is planned to be expanded to 20 MW, and excess energy could potentially be exported to neighbouring islands via submarine cables.

 Regulation by the Independent Regulatory Commission (IRC)